|– All societies find it important to call parents by these names and nicknames|

 Why do we call our parents ‘Mum’, ‘Dad’ and other similar words?
 Researchers tend to say that those words come from the sounds babies make, but this isn’t a very satisfactory answer.
-Probably all societies call parents by names and nicknames that mean they are parents.
+Probably all societies teach children to call their parents by names and nicknames that mean they are parents.
 This is very strange when you think about it.
 Whenever someone is special we give them a proper name.
 Parents are very special but we give them common names.

 This practice does not seem to change with adulthood or cultural progress.
 In modern society, a father will typically get upset if you, as his child, called him by his personal name.
 On the other hand, you will get upset if he did not call your dog Charlie but any other word indicating a dog.
 ‘I am your father’, he will argue, and draw on his biological knowledge.
 Whereas you will give a number of cultural reasons why your dog is special.

 This theoretical dichotomy is probably as unhelpful as arguing with your parents over who is special and why.
 It means that science does not understand words that are central to our sense of reality.
 Indeed, it is true that parenthood has a biological basis, but it is also true that parenting is a markedly cultural activity.
 Should we not elucidate this question before attempting to solve any other big mysteries?
-This has been in my mind ever since I became a parent myself.
+This question has been in my mind ever since I became a parent myself.

 A question of meanings

 We know that all languages have words and their respective meanings.
 Yet there are clearly two types of meanings: natural and social.
-All societies must have words for the earth, the sky and the rain because all human beings encounter and name these things.
+All societies must have words for the earth, the sky and the rain because all human beings encounter these things.
 These are what I call natural meanings.
 On the other hand, there are words that depend on each cultural context, that is, words that refer to things only certain people do.
 For example, a shaman uses a dhami/jhankri altar only in Nepal, whereas in England they have doctors who work in hospitals.
 These are social meanings.
 Essentially, we arrive at natural meanings when we describe reality, whereas we create social meanings in order to prescribe behaviour.

 Now, what is interesting about Mum, Dad or any other kinship term is that these words combine a natural and a social meaning.
-This is because, of course, all human beings naturally encounter parents and kin, while at the same time being a parent or kin involves doing different things in different societies.
+This is because all human beings naturally encounter parents and kin, while at the same time being a parent or kin involves doing different things in different societies.
 In many societies, mothers are not supposed to encourage their daughters to have sex before marriage, but in some societies they are.
 Often a child is supposed to marry their cousin, or believed to have several mothers and fathers.[ii]
 These different roles are all mediated by language.

 We humans can use language to prescribe all sorts of roles and group membership, so that addressing someone as Father in Nepal has something in common with addressing someone as Doctor in an English hospital.
 We do this to invoke a social behaviour and context—being a father in Nepal or a doctor in a hospital—that we do not naturally expect.
 One might argue that chimpanzee calls are also meant to produce such a change of behaviour in others.
 However, chimps do not tend to give each other roles.

 What is going on here?
 There is another important feature of language that conflates natural and social meanings.
 It is myth.
 Consider the Greek goddess Gaia, ‘Mother Earth’, who gave birth to all life and the gods by having sex with her son Uranus, ‘Father Sky’.[iii]
 Those gods engaged in all manner of personal drama but also caused thunder and the seasons.
 The Christian God, too, created the world with his word, yet this was a kind of test to see if we would engage in moral relationships.
 Societies have always tried to explain the world not so much for the sake of knowledge, but to persuade their future generations to obey their norms as if they were immutable, natural laws.
-This is an unconscious process, in which we deceive ourselves that the myth is real while we know at some level that we are wearing masks.
+This is an unconscious process, one in which we deceive ourselves that the myth is real while we know at some level that we are wearing masks.

 Small children cannot understand what we mean by Mother Earth, the Nation or God the Father, but they can understand the parental language that forms the basis of those myths.
 They grow up hearing stories about anthropomorphic animals who have kinship roles, such as Mama Bear or the Big Bad Wolf.
 These narratives have an important cognitive and emotional function.
 However, eventually we learn that the behaviour of spouses, parents and children is part of the workings of the universe and should be seriously expected, as one expects rain.
 Our lives then necessitate ‘meaning’ in an absolute, prescriptive sense that disguises as a description of reality: ‘What is the meaning of life?’